 - 10.1 Sick Leave.
 Sick leave will be granted to all regular full-time employees on the following basis: - a.
 Sick leave with pay shall accumulate at the rate of eight (8) hours per month of continuous employment and can accumulate up to a maximum of one thousand four hundred-forty (1440) hours. - b.
 Sick leave can be used only for bona fide sickness or non-work related accidental injury of the employee.
-Sick leave may be used for medical exams and consultations with physicians. - c.
+Sick leave may be used for medical exams and consultations with physicians.
+Sick leave for medical exams and consultations with physicians is limited to reasonable travel time to and from the appointment and the actual appointment time.
+Employees are expected to report to work or use vacation time for time away from the office in excess of reasonable travel time to and from the appointment and the actual appointment time. - c.
 Sick leave will accrue for any month that an employee is employed with the City on the 1st day of the month.
 Sick leave will not accrue for any month that the employee is on any type of unpaid status (leave of absences without pay, unpaid FMLA, etc.) for an entire calendar month. - d.
 Any employee who requests sick leave shall contact the Department Head or designee prior to the beginning of the employee's scheduled shift whenever possible. - e.
-A medical verification of illness or injury is required by the City for the substantiation of the need for sick leave if the leave is more than three (3) working days. - f.
-Unused sick leave at the time of resignation from all employment of the City shall be forfeited. - 10.2 Family and Medical Leave Act.
+A medical verification of illness or injury is required by the City for the substantiation of the need for sick leave if the leave is more than three (3) working days. - Unused sick leave at the time of resignation from all employment of the City shall be forfeited. - g.
+The purpose of sick leave is to make an employee's work week whole.
+Sick leave will not be paid over an employee's normally scheduled 40 hour work week or in the case of Police Officers or Police Sergeants in excess of the hours scheduled for that work week. - 10.2 Family and Medical Leave Act.
 The Family and Medical Leave Act of 1993 (FMLA) is a federal law that provides eligible employees of the City job-protected leave for specified family and medical reasons.
-To be eligible for leave under FMLA, the employee must: - · have been employed by the City for at least 12 months, and - have been employed for at least 1,250 hours of service during the 12-month period immediately preceding the commencement of the leave.
+To be eligible for leave under FMLA, the employee must: - have been employed by the City for at least 12 months, and - have been employed for at least 1,250 hours of service during the 12-month period immediately preceding the commencement of the leave.